php/pecl-php-uploadprogress/README.md

 ## Requirements

-The uploadprogress extension works on PHP 5, PHP 7, and PHP 8.
+The uploadprogress extension works on PHP 7.2+ and PHP 8.
 It requires the use of the [Apache HTTP Server][] with [mod_php][].
 Other web servers and [PHP-FPM][] are not yet supported.